Health and safety

 If the fire alarm sounds, all residents must immediately leave the building.
 Failure to exit in an immediate and orderly fashion may result in disciplinary action.

-Upon move-in, all residents are supplied with a fire evacuation plan and procedure.
-The evacuation plan is also posted on the back of your room door as well as in each hallway.
-Please read this plan and become familiar with your evacuation route.
+Evacuation plans are posted on the back of room doors, as well as in each hallway.
+Please read this plan and become familiar with the evacuation route.
 For additional copies of the plan, please contact the Office of Housing and Residential Life or your Community Director.